-In 1595, when today’s saint was a boy, the Orthodox bishop of Brest-Litovsk (famous in World War I) in present-day Belarus and five other bishops representing millions of Ruthenians, sought reunion with Rome.
-John Kunsevich (Josaphat became his name in religious life) was to dedicate his life and die for the same cause.
+In 1595, when today’s saint was a boy, the Orthodox bishop of Brest-Litovsk in present-day Belarus and five other bishops representing millions of Ruthenians, sought reunion with Rome.
+John Kunsevich (who took the name Josaphat in religious life) was to dedicate his life and die for the same cause.
 Born in what is now Ukraine, he went to work in Wilno and was influenced by clergy adhering to the Union of Brest (1596).
 He became a Basilian monk, then a priest, and soon was well known as a preacher and as an ascetic.

 He became bishop of Vitebsk (now in Belarus) at a relatively young age, and faced a difficult situation.
 Most monks, fearing interference in liturgy and customs, did not want union with Rome.
 By synods, catechetical instruction, reform of the clergy and personal example, however, Josaphat was successful in winning the greater part of the Orthodox in that area to the union.

 But the next year a dissident hierarchy was set up, and his opposite number spread the accusation that Josaphat had "gone Latin" and that all his people would have to do the same.
 He was not enthusiastically supported by the Latin bishops of Poland.